mahirsowad3/Auction-House-Website/README.md

 - Login Account
 - See Your Fund
 - Add Funds
-- View Items
+- View Item
 - Place Bid
 - Buy Now

 ### Admin Use-Cases

 - Freeze/Unfreeze Items
-- Auction Report
+- Generate Auction Report
-- Auction Forensics
+- Generate Forensics Report
 ---

 ## How to Navigate Through the Application and Test This Iteration's Use-Cases